• Skip to primary navigation

 Shangri-La Hotel: Offers expansive views over Sydney Harbour with exceptional service.
 Make sure to book dinner at the popular Altitude Restaurant.

 The Langham Sydney: Located conveniently in the heart of The Rocks.
-Offering secluded tranquility amongst cobblestones and historic buildings.
-They are also pet friendly.
+Offering secluded tranquillity amongst cobblestones and historic buildings.
+They are also pet-friendly.

 Pier One: Nestled surrounded by water right next to the Harbour Bridge.
 Close to Sydney's theatre district, The Rocks, and Circular Quay.